carpentries-lab/python-aos-lesson/episodes/07-vectorisation.md

-For a given iris cube (e.g. containing precipitation data from the ACCESS1-3 model), we could then convert the data type to a numpy masked array and apply our mask:
+For a given iris cube (e.g. containing precipitation data from the ACCESS1-3 model), we could then replace the current data mask (which is false at all points) with our new ocean mask:

 ~~~
 cube = iris.load_cube('data/pr_Amon_ACCESS1-3_historical_r1i1p1_200101-200512.nc',